iridium-browser/website/downloads/macos.md

 </div>
 </div></div>
 \\
-If you are looking for previous versions, please check out the [Builds Archive](https://downloads.iridiumbrowser.de/macosx/ "go to Builds Archive"){:target="_blank"}<br/>
+If you are looking for previous versions, please check out the [builds archive](https://downloads.iridiumbrowser.de/macosx/ "go to builds archive"){:target="_blank"}<br/>
 \\
 system requirements
 &#8226;  macOS Mavericks 10.9+

 ---

-If this is not your Operating System or if you are looking for a different platform please choose from the following
+If this is not your operating system or if you are looking for a different platform please choose from the following